hackforla/website/CONTRIBUTING.md

 If you already have an SSH key that connects your computer with your GitHub account, you can skip this section (2.7.f).

-**IMPORTANT:** If you are a Windows user then you have to install git bash, but if you are a Mac user you only need to use your terminal.
+**IMPORTANT:** If you are a Windows user then you have to install Git Bash, but if you are a Mac user you only need to use your terminal.
 Download Git Bash for Windows here:
 [Git Bash](https://git-scm.com/downloads)

 ##### **i.
 Setting up SSH Keys for Mac**